 Team leaders from the Standards Assurance Unit (SAU) will contact district superintendents by telephone in advance of the On-campus Standards Review (OSR) to outline the monitoring review procedures and to confirm the date and time.
 Following contact, the team leader will send the superintendent a packet with details to assist districts and district officials in preparing for the monitoring review.

 An OSR Checklist will be used during the monitoring review.
 For each item on the checklist, support documentation should be prepared by the district for the OSR team.
 Checklist documentation for review should be organized by item number to facilitate the monitoring review process.
 An administrative staff member or other licensed district personnel familiar with the process must be available for questions during OSR.

 The initial accreditation report for school year will be based on data submitted by the district as part of the Cycle 2 reporting and will include current information in the Arkansas Educator Licensure System (AELS).
 This initial report will be mailed under separate cover to each school district office.
 In addition to including a listing of violations/citations for the school year, the report will reflect the accreditation history for the previous two school years.
-An explanation of violation/citation numbers can be found here.
+View this explanation of violation/citation numbers (Excel).

 In the event that a school district believes the ADE has improperly determined that a school or school district has failed to meet Standards for Accreditation, the school district shall have a right to file its written appeal with: